 Dutch pot:

-An oven with a thick wall, lid, and handles is called a Dutch oven.
+An oven with a thick wall, lid, and handle is called a Dutch oven.
 Traditionally, this sturdy pot has been used for slow-cooking soups, stews, sauces, and bread.
 It comes in various options, for example, cast iron, enameled, aluminum, and ceramic.
 The usual method is to make them with seasoned cast iron.

 Saucepot:

-Similar to a saucepan, sauce pots have tall sides and a large base.
+Like a saucepan, sauce pots have tall sides and a large base.

 It is a cooking pot having a handle on each side and a close-fitting lid, used primarily for stewing and simmering.
 However, evaporation takes longer with such a large volume of fluid, making this type of pot more suited to reductions or slow-cooked food.